openshift/origin/docs/proposals/event-notification-api.md

 }

 // ClusterEventNotification specifies which event notification types are supported
-// for a givent even type within the cluster.
+// for a given event type within the cluster.
 There should only be one ClusterEventNotification
 // document in the cluster.
 type ClusterEventNotification struct {
   unversioned.TypeMeta
   kapi.ObjectMeta

   // SupportedNotifications maps event types to supported notification types.
   SupportedNotifications map[string][]string
 }